 This blogpost from James can help with beating the boredom blues on a rainy day.

 If you’re a keen moneysaver you may have already heard of – or even been to – a swishing party, where you swap unwanted clothes and accessories with friends.
 They’re a thrifty way of refreshing your wardrobe and having a get together.

 For the half term, why not consider setting up a toy swap instead?
 It’s a great time to organise a toy swap, especially as Christmas is fast approaching and children’s attentions quickly turn to toys and games.
 It’s also a great opportunity to get rid of toys that older children have grown out of playing with, and to discover new toys that you may not have even thought of before.

 Pavan wrote a blog post that can help you get started on your swishing adventure!

 Make sure you check out Latest Free Stuff to find some fantastic freebies that can maximise your money and make life a whole lot more fun.
 Sign up to the newsletter to stay in the know.

-Do you have any fun and thrifty half term activity ideas to share?
+Do you have any fun school holiday activity ideas to share?
 Let us know in the comments!